 While you are focused on your or your loved one’s recovery after a serious motor vehicle accident, time is already slipping away.
 Being aware of legal deadlines is vital to obtaining fair and adequate compensation.
 If the statute of limitations passes, so does your chances of collecting compensation for your injuries.

-If your accident involved a government entity, your time is even further limited.
-Formal injury claims involving a city or county must be filed within 180 days.
+If your accident involved a government entity, your time is limited even further.
+Formal injury claims involving a city or county must be filed within 180 days of the accident.